-Appointed by the client, One Creative Environments Ltd. (One) were asked to deliver a feasibility report to RIBA Stage 2, (including architecture, landscape, structural, building services and costings) to rejuvenate an unused and listed manor house into a flagship holiday destination and showcase the prospects Ombersley Court could bring.
+Appointed by the client, One Creative Environments Ltd. (One) was asked to deliver a concept design and masterplanning to rejuvenate an unused and listed manor house into a flagship holiday destination and showcase the prospects Ombersley Court could bring.

-A rare Grade I Georgian country house and grounds, Ombersley Court had been selected as a potential location for Revitalise to house what would be their flagship holiday retreat.
-Vacant for some time and dating back to the 17th Century, One produced a promotional document to guide the client’s decision to purchase the property and the opportunities available.
+A rare Grade I Georgian country house and grounds, Ombersley Court had been selected as a potential location for the charity to house what would be their flagship holiday retreat.
+Vacant for some time and dating back to the 17th Century, One produced a promotional document to guide the client’s decision to potentially purchase the property and the opportunities available.

-Taking into account the high conservation considerations, a sensitive design was created which restored the main estate, including a new extension and offered a solution to link the main house with the adjacent large stable block area.
+Taking into account the high conservation considerations, a sensitive design was created which restored the main estate.
+This included a new extension and offered a solution to link the main house with the adjacent large stable block area.
 The design provided 74 bedrooms, staff/carer accommodation, communal activity areas, spa and re-landscaping to incorporate outdoor leisure space.
 Full accessibility throughout was paramount to the design.

-The detailed plan and break-down of the next steps involved in the design process were fully outlined giving the Board of Trustees confidence that One would deliver the challenging project.
+The detailed plan and break-down of the next steps involved in the design process were fully outlined giving the Board of Trustees confidence that One could deliver the challenging project.